enriquesuarezzz/crematorio-hela/README.md

-# 🐾 Crematorio Hela Website
+# 🐾 Crematorio Hela Websit

 A modern and responsive web application for a pet crematory service, built with **Vite, React, Tailwind CSS, Swiper, and i18n** for translations.